Susie Wiles: Public work and relations management (1985–2015)

-Trump and DeSantis campaigns (2015–2021)
+Trump and DeSantis campaigns (2015–2020)

 In October 2015, Wiles was named as a Florida campaign chairwoman for Donald Trump's 2016 presidential campaign alongside Joe Gruters.
 According to the Tampa Bay Times, Brian D. Ballard introduced Wiles to Trump, who was delighted that Wiles's father was Pat Summerall.
 Her role was described by The New York Times as "pivotal" in connecting Trump with local activists and political figures.
 She was named as a delegate for Florida at the 2016 Republican National Convention in May 2016.
 Wiles became Trump's Florida campaign manager after he removed Karen Giorno—who had clashed with Trump campaign officials—in September.
 Her strategy involved incorporating Trump's bombastic style with the Republican National Committee's ground operations, though the campaign's own ground game in Florida suffered from funding issues.
 According to Confidence Man (2022), amid polls showing Hillary Clinton beating Trump in Florida, Trump berated Wiles over his performance in the state and an advertisement that was aired without her consent.
-In the weeks leading up to the election, she pushed for an absentee ballot program.
+In the weeks leading up to the election, she pushed for an absentee ballot program, securing Trump additional voters, particularly those affected by Hurricane Matthew.
 Trump later won the state and the election.
-In his report, special counsel Robert Mueller detailed Russian interference in the election, particularly in Florida, where Russian nationals misled Trump officials into appearing at rallies they held and funded.
-Wiles told Politico that campaign staff were unaware of Russian operatives.
 Concurrently, she worked for Ballard Partners.

 Following Trump's first inauguration in January 2017, Wiles joined Ballard in his eponymous firm's Washington, D.C. office.
-That year, she divorced from Lanny.
+She lobbied for the tobacco company Swisher and the Pebble Partnership, which developed the Pebble Mine.
 In September 2018, former representative Ron DeSantis appointed Wiles as the chair of his faltering gubernatorial campaign in the 2018 election.
-DeSantis's decision was indicative of Trump's influence on the election and shifted negative attention away from the campaign, improving DeSantis's polling numbers.
-Wiles led DeSantis's transition efforts, including hiring his chief of staff, Shane Strum.
+DeSantis's decision was indicative of Trump's influence on the election.
+Wiles's hiring marked a shift in the campaign's strategy towards assailing DeSantis's opponent, Andrew Gillum, improving DeSantis's polling numbers.
+After DeSantis' victory, Wiles led his transition efforts, including hiring his chief of staff, Shane Strum.
 She left the DeSantis campaign to handle the Republican Party's operations in Florida, setting off a feud between her and Strum.
 State Republicans, led by Strum and first lady Casey DeSantis, sought to oust associates of Wiles within the party, leading to Ron distancing himself from the party apparatus.
-In September 2019, a leaked internal memorandum detailing how DeSantis's political team could charge lobbyists for access intensified the conflict, with close advisors to Ron accusing Wiles of leaking the document.
-Trump's 2020 campaign severed ties with Wiles at Ron's behest, according to Politico.
+In September 2019, a leaked internal memorandum detailing how Ron DeSantis' political team could charge lobbyists for access intensified the conflict, with close advisors to him accusing Wiles of leaking the document.
+Trump's 2020 campaign severed ties with Wiles at DeSantis' behest, according to Politico.
 The New York Times later reported that the move, though agreed to by Trump and the campaign manager Brad Parscale, infuriated several Trump advisors who believed that Wiles would be able to win the state.
 That day, Wiles told Florida Politics that she had left Ballard Partners, citing health reasons.
+In 2020, Wiles and a team of Trump staffers briefly worked as consultants for Israeli Prime Minister Benjamin Netanyahu on his campaign in the 2020 Israeli legislative election.